Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we introduced the Uzawa Deep Double Ritz Method, a deep PDE solver that unifies Deep Ritz-type energy minimization with the classical Uzawa framework for saddle-point problems.
+We introduced the Uzawa Double Deep Ritz Method, a deep PDE solver that unifies Deep Ritz-type energy minimization with the classical Uzawa framework for saddle-point problems.
 By employing two neural networks to approximate the trial and test variables, the proposed method provides a mesh-free alternative to classical finite element residual-minimization techniques while retaining the structural stability associated with Uzawa iterations.

-A key aspect of this work is the analysis of the convergence behavior of the proposed method under inexact inner updates.
-We showed that convergence is ensured as long as each approximate update proceeds in the correct descent direction, thereby reflecting the classical stability properties of Uzawa-type iterations.
-This result demonstrates that the method remains robust even when the inner problems are solved only approximately, as is typical in neural network–based optimization.

-Numerical experiments further demonstrated the stability of the method, the monotone decay of both deep Ritz energies, and the progressive alignment of the neural approximations with the exact solution.
-These results confirm that the Uzawa Deep Double Ritz Method forms a reliable and effective framework for neural PDE solvers based on dual-norm residual minimization.
+From a theoretical perspective, the contributions are threefold.
+First, we show that the proposed method can be interpreted as an iterative realization of the Weak Adversarial Network formulation, thereby connecting adversarial residual minimization with classical Uzawa iterations.
+Second, we establish convergence of an inexact Uzawa scheme where both residual and solution updates are computed only approximately.
+Third, we derive convergence guarantees for practical gradient-based training regimes, including single-step and multi-step updates; the single-step case is closely related to the Arrow–Hurwicz method, while the multi-step case reflects more accurate inner optimization.

+The numerical experiments corroborate the theoretical findings and offer a detailed picture of the algorithmic behavior.
+The results demonstrate consistent decay of both the residual norm and the solution error, as well as stable convergence across different choices of step size and inner iteration parameters.
+In particular, the experiments highlight the robustness of the block-gradient strategy and illustrate the role of inner optimization accuracy in controlling convergence rates, thereby validating the practical relevance of the inexact analysis.

+By bridging classical saddle-point theory with modern neural approximation, the proposed framework opens a pathway toward the systematic design of robust, consistent deep learning methods for partial differential equations.